-You have the opportunity to contribute to the PA Breast Cancer Coalition's Breast and Cervical Cancer Research Fund by making a BREAST donation of all or a part of your tax refund.
-LANCER Every penny of your donation goes directly to fund breast and cervical cancer research conducted by Pennsylvania researchers.
+You have the opportunity to contribute to the PA Breast Cancer Coalition's Breast and Cervical Cancer Research Fund by making a donation of all or a part of your tax refund.
+Every penny of your donation goes directly to fund breast and cervical conducted cancer research by Pennsylvania researchers.

-You can also send a direct, tax deductible contribution to: PBCC's Breast and Cervical Cancer Research Fund, c/o PA Breast Cancer Coalition, 344 North Reading Rd., Ephrata, PA 17522.
-For more information, www.pabreastcancer.org or call 1-800-377-8828.
+You can also send a direct, tax-deductible contribution to: PBCC's Breast and Cervical Cancer Research Fund, c/o PA Breast Cancer Coalition, 344 N Reading Road, Ephrata, PA 17522.
+For more information, visit www.pabreastcancer.org or call 1-800-377-8828.

-GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND receive transplanted organs that save their lives.
-You can help this vital effort by contributing all or a portion of your Pennsylvania tax refund.
-Money from this fund will support educational programs that encourage people to become organ and tissue donors.
+GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND pennsylvania are more than 7,000 men, DEPARTMENT OF HEALTH women and children waiting to receive life-saving organ transplant.
+Just one donor can save or enhance the lives of up to 50 people.
+Donating an organ is truly giving the gift of life.
+Each year, many Pennsylvanians are fortunate to receive transplanted organs that save their lives.
+You can help this vital effort by contributing all or a portion of your Pennsylvania tax refund to support educational programs that encourage people to